donishadsmith/DEI-R-Workshop.github.io/README.md

 [RStudio](https://posit.co/download/rstudio-desktop/)

-RStudio is an integrated development environment(IDE), which is a graphical user interface(GUI) that offers tools such as a syntax-highlighting editor that make`R` easier to use.
+RStudio is an integrated development environment(IDE), which is a graphical user interface(GUI) that offers tools, such as a syntax-highlighting editor that make`R`, easier to use.
 RStudio requires `R` 3.3.0+.
 Make sure to download the correct version of `R` for your operating system.